- ATTEND all classes.

 - RESEARCH AND STUDY.
 Learn to take advantage of CSU’s Library Services.

-- EXCHANGE telephone numbers with your classmates, form a study group or get a reliable study partner, if possible.
+- EXCHANGE telephone numbers with your classmates, form a study group or get a reliable study

 - REST AND EAT well before you come to class.
 You cannot concentrate if you are tired and hungry.